 As part of our mission, Frannie Peabody Center is committed to meeting the housing and residential needs of people living with HIV/AIDS in Maine.
-HOPWA, Frannie Peabody Center’s statewide housing assistance program funded by the US Dept. of Housing and Urban Development, provides rental subsidies, short-term housing assistance, and residential care to low-income people living with HIV/AIDS.
+HOPWA, Frannie Peabody Center’s statewide housing assistance program funded by the U.S. Dept. of Housing and Urban Development, provides long-term housing subsidies, short-term rental assistance, and mortgage and utility assistance to low-income people living with HIV/AIDS.
 Frannie Peabody Center proudly partners with fellow HIV/AIDS service providers across the state to ensure housing needs are met.

 Importance of Housing